MrTipson/FogBuddy/README.md

  - improving template matching
  - improving robustness for different resolutions
  - supporting windowed mode
+ - ability to select perk slot to equip to

 , but if you have your own ideas, I'd be happy to hear them.